 2. PUBLIC SUMMARY [Doug will write]

-3. TEHCNICAL SUMMARY [Time will write]
+3. TECHNICAL SUMMARY [Tim will write]

 4. PURPOSE AND OBJECTIVES [Tim: add/integrate the text that you and Ben had written previously for this section]

 Quaking aspen (Populus tremuloides) is a keystone species that is thought to be in decline across much of the western United States due to fire suppression, severe drought, herbivory, conifer competition, and mortality from disease and insects (Campbell and Bartos 2001).
 As the only deciduous tree species with substantial extent in the western mountains, aspen communities are considered “biological hotspots” (Chong et al. 2001), and their continued decline is expected to result in cascading losses of animal and plant species in the region (Campbell and Bartos 2001).
 Aspen is also economically and socially important in the western U.S., producing high quality forage for livestock and wildlife (Mueggler 1988), drawing tourists, and improving local economies (McCool 2001).
 Aspen locales are also often sources for streamflow generation, and aspen decline coupled with climate warming and changing precipitation regimes will alter water balance dynamics.
 For these reasons, land managers have put a high priority on aspen conservation and restoration.
 However, understanding how climate change will affect aspen communities over time will be critical to their future management and will improve chances for successful restoration.